 A sales pitch is a salesperson's attempt to persuade their audience to buy or believe what they're offering.
 That offer might be the chance at another meeting, information on your product or service, or a personal pitch all about you.
 Whatever the subject matter, it should be quick, to the point, and attention-grabbing.

 The term "sales pitch" might be a little old school, but the concept is not.
 At its core, a sales pitch is just a way to explain your product or service's value to the buyer.
-Call it what you will, but educating prospects on an offering's worth is still central to sales.
+Call it what you will, but educating prospects on an offering's worth is still central to sales.loading="lazy"

-Twitter has effectively shortened our attention spans to statements that contain 140 or fewer characters.
+Twitter has effectively shortened our attention spans to statements that contain 280 or fewer characters.
 If buyers can find the time to hear your sales pitch at all, it had better be compelling and to the point.

 In his book To Sell is Human, Daniel Pink presents six types of modern day sales pitches that act as updates to the classic elevator pitch.

-Types of Sales Pitches for the Modern Seller
+Types of Sales Pitches

-1) The One-Word Sales Pitch
+- The One-Word Sales Pitch